curl/curl/docs/INSTALL.md

 When you build with multiple TLS backends, you can select the active one at runtime when curl starts up.

-## configure finding libs in wrong directory
+## Configure finding libs in wrong directory

 When the configure script checks for third-party libraries, it adds those directories to the `LDFLAGS` variable and then tries linking to see if it